 - The top-left video seriously suffers from a lack of lighting.
 The light bleeding in through the blinds in the background makes the issue even worse as the background is now brighter than the guitarist.
 This video was recorded on a good quality camera (it was Full HD at 60fps), but the video is ruined by poor lighting.

 - The top- right video suffers from a natural light source that is casting shadows directly on the guitarist and over-exposing areas.
 Avoid natural lighting and close all windows to avoid issues like this.
+Cameras struggle in conditions like this as they can’t deal with very bright and very dark areas in the same scene.

 - The bottom-right video suffers from relying on natural lighting and there is a light source on the top-left that creates a distracting flare in the frame.
 The orange tint is a result of relying on ceiling lights.
 Adding a light source behind the camera would make a huge difference to the quality of this video.